-There’s nothing new about fasting; Ayurvedic practitioners were using it thousands of years ago and it is an integral part of many different faith traditions, suggesting there’s a universally accepted benefit – interestingly, way back then there was no differentiation between the health of the mind, body and spirit!
-And proponents of alternate-day fasting claim this is how our cave-ancestors remained lean!
-(Although I suspect the truth is different; instead of arbitrary and rigid feeding windows they had food supply uncertainty and, furthermore, did a lot of running around to catch it!)
+There’s nothing new about fasting; Ayurvedic practitioners advocated it thousands of years ago and it is an integral part of many different faith traditions, suggesting there’s a universally accepted benefit – interestingly, way back then there was no differentiation between the health of the mind, body and spirit!
+And proponents of alternate-day fasting claim this is how our cave-ancestors remained lean; although I suspect the truth is different – instead of rigid “on/off” eating they had food supply uncertainty plus they did a lot of running around to catch it!

 Fasting for Weight Loss

-Weight loss is the primary reason for fasting amongst the clients I see and, whilst obesity is clearly a health risk, I see weight loss as distinct from health benefits, primarily because so many weight loss programmes actually endanger good health!
-However you want to “dress it up”, fasting is calorie restriction within a particular time period.
-Calorie restriction often works well for individuals who’ve not tried dieting before and so intermittent fasting can be a good option for anyone trying to kick-start weight loss for the first time.
-But, the majority of weight-loss clients I see have spent much of their adult lives dieting, which has slowed their metabolism, caused them to lose lean muscle mass, disrupted their blood sugar balance, led to episodes of “binge” eating and left them feeling reliant on some form of restricted eating to control their weight.
+Weight loss is the primary reason for fasting amongst the clients I see and, whilst obesity is clearly a health risk, many weight loss programmes actually endanger good health as they rely on drastic calorie restriction.
+Calorie restriction often works well for individuals who’ve not tried dieting before and can be a good option for anyone trying to kick-start weight loss for the first time.
+But, often weight-loss clients have been “chronic dieters” throughout their lives; this will have slowed their metabolism, caused them to lose lean muscle mass, disrupted their blood sugar balance, led to episodes of “binge” eating and left them feeling reliant on some form of calorie restriction to control their weight.
 Plus, long-term calorie restriction can cause ongoing muscle loss, affect mental wellbeing, contribute to physiological stress and lead to nutrient deficiencies.

 Fasting for Health Benefits

 So what about intermittent fasting for health benefits?
 Some research suggests that fasting can fight cancer, reverse *Metabolic Syndrome and slow Alzheimer’s disease.
 Many studies have been carried out on mice/rats so more human research is clearly required but many scientists are confident that prolonged periods of time without food stimulates the body to repair itself by targeting damaged cells and then eating them for fuel, a process known as autophagy.
-Cells naturally get damaged and die so this cleaning up process sounds appealing.
+Cells naturally get damaged and die so this is simply routine “maintenance”!
 The bad news is that you need to completely starve for a minimum of 48 hours before autophagy “kicks in” and even a small amount of food will halt the process.
-Alternatively, you could try the “Fast Mimicking” diet, pioneered by Valter Longo, but this is very specific and definitely not easy to replicate without help and supervision.
+Although, there is the “Fast Mimicking” diet, pioneered by Valter Longo, but this is a very prescriptive diet and not easy to replicate without buying into his programme.

-In a nutshell, I can see there is a place for intermittent fasting and the potential health benefits sound exciting.
-But when it comes to fasting for weight loss it would not usually be my first option and, if used at all, it should be a short-term strategy and not become a way of life.
-Furthermore, no different to managing any other health concern, lifestyle and dietary interventions will be most successful when they are completely personalised.
+In a nutshell, I believe there is a place for intermittent fasting and the potential health benefits are exciting.
+But when it comes to fasting for weight loss I need to feel absolutely sure that my clients have a sufficiently robust adrenal health and are savvy enough to eat enough good quality food – both macro an micro nutrients – in their chosen eating window.
+It can work well as a short-term strategy but, if it is to become a longer term approach to eating then it needs to be carefully adjusted to each individual; no different to managing any other health concern, lifestyle and dietary interventions will be most successful when they are completely personalised.